 I’m never sure how to describe my profession, so here goes: I use design, writing, and code to create digital experiences.

 I’m currently the Lead Designer at Agrilyst, where we help indoor farmers manage their facilities and understand their data better.
 If you’ve heard of us, it’s probably from the coverage after we won TechCrunch Disrupt in 2015.

-On the side, I’m half of the engineering team at Playbook, a place for designers to ask questions and get quality answers from industry luminaries.
+I helped build the first iteration of Playbook, a place for designers to ask questions and get quality answers from industry luminaries.

 I was the managing editor of The Industry, a now-defunct digital publication that helped pioneer design-oriented coverage of the startup scene.
 The Industry is currently on hiatus.

 I live in the Hudson Valley, the beautiful 100-mile corridor just north of New York City.
 In addition to the incredible landscape and one of the most renowned food scenes on the planet, we’ve got a burgeoning tech scene.